-Posted by Gerald Jowers on Jan 16, 2014 in Birth Injury
+Posted by Gerald Jowers on January 16, 2014 in Birth Injury Blog Posts

 In many ways, the most important day in our lives is the day we are born.
 Labor and delivery nurses play a vital role in ensuring that mother and baby get through safely.
 They are the first line of defense in avoiding preventable birth injuries, including cerebral palsy caused by insufficient oxygen during labor.

 During birth, most of the face-to-face patient care occurs between the mother and her labor and delivery nurse.
 Patients rely on nurses to:

 - Take action to protect them if concerning signs appear.

 Obstetricians rely on nurses to:

 - Carry out their orders